LaurenceHo/vue2-element-trip-planner/README.md

 # Fullstack web application using Vue2, element-ui, Nodejs, Express, Mysql, Gulp4 and Webpack4.

 ## Introduction
-This project demonstrates the basic CRUD functions combining Vue2 (Typescript), element-ui, Nodejs (Typescript), Express, Mysql.
+This project demonstrates the basic CRUD functions combining Vue2 (Typescript), Vuex, element-ui, Nodejs (Typescript), Express, Mysql.
 It uses Gulp for running task and TSLint for the server side, and uses Webpack4 for bundling front-end code.
 You can use this web application doing trip planning.